dice-group/embeddings.cc/README.md

 3. From the main directory, run `./install.sh` to install all required libraries.
 Note that a new environment (`embcc`) will be created on which libraries are installed.
 So you do not need to create a new one.
 It is recommended to deactivate any conda environment before this installation.

 4. From the main directory, run `./train.sh` to compute embeddings for your knowledge graph.
+It is currently set to run for 1 epoch only.
+You may want to increase this value to 100 when training on GPUs.

 5. Open a new terminal, navigate to the main directory (embeddings.cc).
 Run `./commands/start_es.sh` to start Elasticsearch.
 This automatically sets the default user as `elastic` and a password.
 The next step describes how you can change the password.
 Note that the username will remain unchanged for our running example.